 Here are some best practices to consider while developing an onboarding process suited for remote employees:

-- Share the Onboarding Process Structure – As soon as the employee signs the intent of joining, you can share the outline of the onboarding process as well as what to expect.
+- Share the onboarding process structure – As soon as the employee signs the intent of joining, you can share the outline of the onboarding process as well as what to expect.
 Keep it organized and simple to follow through.
 Cover points that need to be addressed prior to the actual joining of the remote hire.
-This may include a welcome letter, compensation and statutory paperwork as well as what to expect in the onboarding process.
-The outline of the onboarding process could be shared so that the remote employee is on page with you.
+This may include a welcome letter, compensation, and statutory paperwork as well as what to expect in the onboarding process.
+The outline of the onboarding process could be shared so that the remote employee is on the same page as you.

-- Establish a Face – to Face connect – Through video conference or other means, it is best to establish a face to face connect.
+- Establish a Face – to Face connection – Through video conference or other means, it is best to establish a face-to-face connect.
 It is ideal if the remote employee can visit the headquarters in the first week of employment.

-- Establish connection with team and related systems and departments – Making this connect is crucial for the remote employee to start work and getting productive.
+- Establish connection with team and related systems and departments – Making this connection is crucial for the remote employee to start work and get productive.
 It is best if the employee can make this connect through video conferencing.
-You can also conduct a virtual walk through office meeting coworkers and related departments, and a virtual tour of the office premises.
+You can also conduct a virtual walk-through office meeting with coworkers and related departments, and a virtual tour of the office premises.

 - Make it fun and welcoming – Keep the welcome fun and engaging.
 The first week could include a dinner out with the team, or a lunch with the manager.
 A customized welcome gift could be included.

 - Assign a virtual buddy – Assigning a buddy for the first week or first month would be helpful.
 The buddy could hand hold the remote employee in doubts relating to work as well as the work culture.

 - Communicate expectations from the start – Communication is a challenge with remote employees.
 Hence greater attention must be paid to ensure that the employee has understood his role as well as the expectations from him.